2. Preparing for Eternity

 10By the grace God has given me, I laid a foundation as a wise builder, and someone else is building on it.
 But each one should build with care.
 11For no one can lay any foundation other than the one already laid, which is Jesus Christ.
 12If anyone builds on this foundation using gold, silver, costly stones, wood, hay or straw, 13their work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each person’s work.
 14If what has been built survives, the builder will receive a reward.
 15If it is burned up, the builder will suffer loss but yet will be saved—even though only as one escaping through the flames (1 Corinthians 3:10-15).

 In verse 10, Paul says that each of us is building something with our lives.
-He reminds us to build with care.
-All labor in the Kingdom of God is built on the foundation of an intimate relationship with Christ.
+He reminds us to do it with care.
+All labor in the Kingdom of God is constructed on the foundation of an intimate relationship with Christ.
 All other good works are just wood, hay, and stubble.
-The quality of the building materials depends on the motives of the deeds done.
-Some things are significant about it, the first being that before Christ, every motive and every act will be brought out into the open:
+The quality of the building materials depends on the motives and attitudes of the deeds done in the building.
+Some things are significant about it, the first being that before Christ, every act and rationale will be brought out into the open: